 Hiring is one of the most difficult things we do at Mavens.
 We realize how time-consuming and stressful interviewing can be, so our process is designed to give you the best opportunity to share your experience and skills with our team.
-Here is an overview of how our process works:
+Here is an overview of how our process works for prospective consultants, architects, and developers:

 1 Introductory Call